Jordi-Jaspers/GBA_INFCQ/README.md

     -> Collision Detection  -> Done!
     -> Score System         -> not yet
     -> created 2nd scene    -> Done!
-    -> double moving scene  -> Done! don't know why there are ugly bits on the first bg layer. don't use it.....
+    -> double moving scene  -> Done! don't know why there are ugly bits on the second bg layer. don't use it.....

 4. Create Ending Screen    -> Done!